SQL Query

 inner join collB on collA.field1 = collB.field2;

-In a relational ‘schemaful’ setting, it’s enough to only provide the column (field) name if it’s distinct to one of the tables.
+In a relational ‘schemaful’ setting, it’s enough to provide only the column (field) name if it’s distinct to one of the tables.
 However, in the schema-free MongoDB setting, there isn’t a schema to indicate which collection a particular field belongs to, so the field name must be qualified explicitly along with its collection.

 By the same token, note that while some ambiguous queries such as ‘select * …‘ are permitted, others like ‘select collA.* …‘ are not.